Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

  * Fixes [FtcRobotController issue #114](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/114)
    LED blocks and Java class do not work.
  * Fixes match logging for OpModes that contain special characters in their names.
- * Fixes Driver Station OpMode controls becoming unresponsive if the Driver Station was set to the landscape layout and an OnBotJava build was triggered while an OpMode was running.
+ * Fixes Driver Station OpMode controls becoming unresponsive if the Driver Station was set to the landscape layout and an OnBotJava org.firstinspires.ftc.teamcode.build was triggered while an OpMode was running.
  * Fixes the Driver Station app closing itself when it is switched away from, or the screen is turned off.
  * Fixes "black swirl of doom" (Infinite "configuring Wi-Fi Direct" message) on older devices.
  * Updates the wiki comment on the OnBotJava intro page.